Azriiii/Redux_project/README.md

 OpenID-Client: A Recommended Alternative for Secure Authentication and Authorization with Keycloak .
 It offers a robust and standardized implementation of the OpenID Connect protocol, which is essential for secure authentication and authorization processes.
+When working with an identity provider, here's a general overview of how OIDC (OpenID Connect) authentication process typically works
 ![openid_diagram-Enterprise](https://github.com/Azriiii/Redux_project/assets/47857678/d33b2549-7e57-461e-9adb-9af8914be810)

 ![Diagramme sans nom drawio](https://github.com/Azriiii/Redux_project/assets/47857678/ab675317-3f17-421b-86c8-6e8acd9ae736)